Selecting the Most Rewarding Clients

 Intellectually Stimulating Projects

-Fun Projects and Clients
+Fun and Enjoyable Projects and Clients

 Financially Rewarding Projects

-Difficulty of the Challenge ? this actually goes both ways.
-I obviously charge more based on how much experience is needed ? for example when you come to me wanting to know how to get 10 billion URL?s indexed or develop a global Searcher Interest Model from 30 million keywords ? not many people have that experience.
+Difficulty of the Challenge this actually goes both ways.
+I obviously charge more based on how much experience is needed for example when you come to me wanting to know how to get 10 billion URLs indexed or develop a global Searcher Interest Model from 30 million keywords not many people have that experience.

 Repeat Clients at New Company